bramses/bramses.github.io/_posts/2018-04-22-journalling.md

 ### A Friend

 This one is a bit more subjective because it depends on how you use your journal.
 Basically, a journal is a fantastic space to talk to yourself about __whatever__ you want.
 It doesn't have to make sense, or be grammatically correct, all that matters is that it makes sense to you.
 A journal is a listening companion, it will never talk back to you, or try to give you advice, or complain.
 It's simply a space for you to project.
+Writing about [stressful events](https://link.springer.com/article/10.1207/S15324796ABM2403_10) in a productive manner has been proven to help overcome these events

 ### Writing